Systems Engineering

 Faculty

-Faculty members hold full-time positions in a WPI academic department or are adjunct faculty vetted by a WPI academic department head.
+Faculty members hold full-time positions in a WPI academic department or are adjunct faculty vetted by a WPI academic leader.

 D. Gelosh, Director, Systems Engineering Programs, Ph.D., University of Pittsburgh.
 Advancing the overall state of practice for systems engineering and professional development, technical leadership, defense acquisition systems, and competency models and frameworks.